This news page is now used mainly as a record of modifications made to the possums boxes and monitoring hardware/software.

 "What," you ask, bewildered, "does radiation monitoring have to do with possum box webcams?"

 The answer is nothing at all.
-I decided, for reasons I have explained on the FAQ Page (but can be summed up by drawing your attention to Donald Trump), that it would be prudent to start monitoring the local radiation levels.
+I decided, for reasons I have explained on the FAQ Page (but can be summed up by two words, the first of which is "Donald"), that it would be prudent to start monitoring the local radiation levels.
 Piggy-backing on the possum TV server was the logical way to both log this data and display it on the web.

 For the record, the history of this logging station is as follows (in reverse order of date):